clffamily/csc309-A3/README.txt

 		*************************************
 		*  username:admin password:testing  *
 		*************************************
-	2. The functionalities of the admin will be visible once the amin user logins in.
+	2. The functionalities of the admin will be visible once the admin user logins in.
 The admin drop-down menu will show in the taskbar.
 It contains:
 		1. Add products
 			Admin can add new products.
 		2. Edit products